paritytech/helm-charts/CONTRIBUTING.md

 - You accepted the [CLA](https://colineberhardt.github.io/cla-bot/#what-is-a-cla);
 - Your PR passes CI jobs for linting and tests (automatically done by the CI pipeline);
 - Your PR follows [Helm best practices](https://helm.sh/docs/chart_best_practices/);
 - Any change (even if it only updates the docs) to a chart leads to a version bump following [semver](https://semver.org/) principles.
 This is the version that is going to be merged in the GitHub repository and published to the Helm registry.
+Update the version in the `Chart.yaml` file.

 ### Documentation Requirements